 On today’s date in 1902, Canada’s Post Office Department (now Canada Post) issued a seven-cent stamp (Scott #81) featuring Queen Victoria.

 In 1897-98, a series of eight definitive stamps were issued.
-These stamps’ designs depict a contemporary portrait of Queen Victoria with maple leafs in each of the corners.
+These stamps’ designs depict a contemporary portrait of Queen Victoria with maple leaves in each of the corners.

-The seven-cent olive-yellow stamp was printed by American Bank Note Company in Ottawa.
+The seven-cent olive-yellow stamp was printed by the American Bank Note Company in Ottawa.

-According to promotional material released by the Post Office Department in 1902, lower domestic postage prices warranted a new seven-cent stamp to prepay the combined domestic postage and registration fee as well as to replace the eight-cent stamp (SC #72) originally intended for that purpose.
+Lower domestic postage prices warranted a new seven-cent stamp to prepay the combined domestic postage and registration fee as well as to replace the eight-cent stamp (SC #72) originally intended for that purpose, according to promotional material released by the Post Office Department in 1902.

 “The new design for the King Edward stamps had not yet been decided upon, and therefore these 7-cent stamps portrayed Queen Victoria although Her Majesty had been dead nearly two years,” reads the department’s press release.

 “The decorative and symbolic use of the maple leaves on the Diamond Jubilee commemorative and the regular issues of 1897 met with instant public approval.
 But the designers of the Maple Leaves issue failed to give sufficient prominence to the denominations in words rather than figures.
 As a result, the public was not able to distinguish the face values quickly.
 The Post Office Department accordingly modified the design and prepared a new issue of postage stamps.”